- About Us

-The AIDS Funding Collaborative (AFC) strengthens the community's response to HIV/AIDS as a public/private partnership providing coordination, leadership, and funding in Greater Cleveland.
+The AIDS Funding Collaborative (AFC) strengthens the community's response to HIV/AIDS as a public/private partnership providing coordination, leadership, advocacy, and funding in Greater Cleveland.

 Structure and Role

 The AFC is comprised of representatives of our funding partners, designated organizations, and community-at-large members.
 In carrying out its work, the AFC is mindful of core values and strategic commitments that reflect its members' intentions regarding the role, responsibilities, and range of activities most suited to fulfilling the AFC's mission.

 The AFC was established in the Fall of 1994 in response to a recommendation by the Citizens' Committee on HIV/AIDS to develop a "method of allocating and distributing community-based funding from local government, health departments, and the private sector."
 For its first ten years, the AFC was housed at United Way of Greater Cleveland and carried out its work with generous in-kind staff support from United Way and The Cleveland Foundation, through the volunteer efforts of its members, and using staff consultants.

 The AFC was one of the original eight national Community Partnerships of AIDS United and continues to be one of 15 Community Partnerships, raising, leveraging, and investing resources in local HIV/AIDS programs.
 Community Partnerships like the AFC also serve as conveners, technical assistance providers, community builders, and policy advocates.